SpeechifyInc/string-tracker/README.md

 ## String Prototype functions

-The StringTracker includes implementations for every prototype function that would return a new string.
+The StringTracker includes implementations for every prototype function that would return a new string other than a few exceptions as detailed in the next section.
 Test262 tests are used for development to maintain spec compliance and anything deviates from the spec should be considered a bug.
 Any string prototype functions that do not return a new string are passed through to the original String prototype function via a Proxy.
-The following functions are currently implemented:
+Any missing functions not detailed in the next section will be added before 1.0 release.

 ### Important Note

-toLowerCase and toUpperCase cannot be implemented correctly due to the required access to a Unicode mapping for characters cases.
-Thus, `toLowerCaseTracker` and `toUpperCaseTracker` functions have been provided which convert both the modified *and* original string to lowercase along with all of the changes.
+`toLowerCase`, `toUpperCase` and `normalize` cannot be implemented correctly due to the required access to a Unicode mapping for characters cases.
+Thus, these functions should be run before creating the string tracker where possible.
+It's an unfortunate limitation due to the size of the Unicode mapping so an alternative version of this library may be provided that includes these functions and the mapping where size does not matter.

-Any missing functions will be added before 1.0 release
+### Differences from String prototype

+All the implementations are meant to be run on a StringTracker and will throw a TypeError if they are not.
+This is unlike the String functions which will coerce the caller if it is not a string and is coercible. https://262.ecma-international.org/12.0/#sec-requireobjectcoercible